pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 reviewed: "2021-08-12"
 ---

 Pantheon supports two of the largest open source content management systems (CMS) on the web, WordPress and Drupal.
-Occasionally, when customers move their portfolio of sites over to Pantheon, some sites are static and do not need a full CMS, and this is where Empty Upstreams come in.
+Occasionally, when customers move their portfolio of sites over to Pantheon, some sites are static and do not need a full CMS, and this is where empty Upstreams come in.

 The usual [Scope of Support](/support#scope-of-support) applies: Pantheon Support will help diagnose and remedy platform-related issues, but cannot resolve code-related issues.